Chapter 6: Acceptable Use of Information Technology

 Vanderbilt University’s academic departments, clinical operations, and administrative areas maintain policies that govern and inform our day-to-day lives in the conduct of our Vanderbilt experience.
 Any use of Vanderbilt network computing assets that violates applicable institutional policies is prohibited.

-Vanderbilt University maintains high standards for its students and various codes and policies govern and inform a student’s day-to-day life in the conduct of his or her Vanderbilt experience.
-Students are prohibited from using the Vanderbilt network computing assets for activities that violate the conduct code, the honor code, or other policies and regulations delineated by the Student Handbook.
+Vanderbilt University maintains high standards for its students and various codes and policies govern and inform a student’s day-to-day life in the conduct of their/her/his Vanderbilt experience.
+Students are prohibited from using the Vanderbilt network computing assets for activities that violate the conduct code, the honor code, or other policies and regulations delineated by the Student Handboo

 Members of the Vanderbilt community possess a great personal responsibility to themselves and to other community members to utilize technology while maintaining their fiduciary responsibilities.
 These responsibilities include, but are not limited to:

-• Educating those around them about IT and social risks related to
+- Educating those around them about IT and social risks related to information systems

 At the heart of any academic or research endeavor resides the concept of intellectual property.
 All copyrighted information (text, images, icons, programs, video, audio, etc.) retrieved from computer or network resources must be used in compliance with applicable copyright and other law.
 Copied material must be properly attributed.
 Plagiarism of digital information is subject to the same sanctions as apply to plagiarism in any other media.
 Acquiring or sharing copyrighted materials without obtaining the appropriate licenses or permissions may be unlawful.